nixworks/public/news/2010/05/3/README.md

 Irish airspace will close from 7am tomorrow because of an ash cloud drifting down from Iceland.

 ### [Iranian President Mahmoud Ahmadinejad and United States Secretary of State Hillary Clinton exchange criticism of each other's countries nuclear policies at the opening of the Nuclear Non-proliferation Treaty Review Conference at the United Nations Headquarters in New York. ](/news/2010/05/3/iranian-president-mahmoud-ahmadinejad-and-united-states-secretary-of-state-hillary-clinton-exchange-criticism-of-each-otheras-countries-nu.md)
-_Context: Hillary Clinton, Mahmoud Ahmadinejad, New York's, Nuclear Non-Proliferation Treaty, Review Conference, United Nations Headquarters, United States Secretary of State, president_
+_Context: Hillary Clinton, Mahmoud Ahmadinejad, New York City, Nuclear Non-Proliferation Treaty, President of Iran, Review Conference, United Nations Headquarters, United States Secretary of State_

 ### [Australian mining stocks plummet after the government passes a new 40% profit tax on the industry.
 International mining companies warn that many new mining projects may be canceled. ](/news/2010/05/3/australian-mining-stocks-plummet-after-the-government-passes-a-new-40-profit-tax-on-the-industry-international-mining-companies-warn-that.md)
 * PM Rudd plans mining tax in re-election gamble * Govt says Australians shortchanged by global miners * Future of tax uncertain as oppo